-2020 WORK-F 2020 WORK-RELATED INJURIES FATA LITIES ISEQUENCE JRIES 1 RDABLE JRIES CORDABLE EQUENCY (TRIF) 2 MAIN TYPES OF INJURIES 3 NUMBER OF HOURS WORKED RATE # RATE # RATE # RATE Employee 0 0 1 0.1 53 0.40 97 0.73 Hand/finger cuts and fractures 26,396,062 Contractor 0 0 0 0 51 0.27 64 0.33 Hand/finger cuts and fractures 38,312,349
+2021 WORK-RELATED INJURIES FATALITIES HIGH-CONSEQUENCE INJURIES 1 RECORDABLE INJURIES TOTAL RECORDABLE INCIDENCE FREQUENCY (TRIF) 2 MAIN TYPES OF INJURIES 3 NUMBER OF HOURS WORKED RATE # RATE # RATE # RATE Employee 0 0 0 0 58 0.46 103 0.81 Hand/finger cuts and fractures 25,487,358 Contractor 0 0 0 0 38 0.19 66 0.32 Hand/finger cuts and fractures 40,649,481

-Note: Figures have been calculated based on 200,000 hours worked and include all employees and contractors.
+NOTE: Figures have been calculated based on 200,000 hours worked and include all employees and contractors.
 The numbers do not reflect any worker exclusions.
-1One of these injuries resulted in a permanent disabling injury.
+1Zero injuries in 2021 resulted in a permanent disabling injury.
 2Though not a global safety metric for Mosaic, we are providing MSHA all-incidence rate to satisfy a request from the SASB Metals & Mining Sustainability Accounting Standard.
-As reported here, TRIFR differs slightly from MSHA all-incidence rate in that it includes the prescribing of medication for ailments.
+As reported here, TRIFR differs slightly from MSHA all-incidence rate in that it includes the prescribing of medication for aliments.
 The MSHA all-incidence rate excludes incidents involving the prescription of medication except when it is related to an eye injury.
-In 2020, there were two such incidents of prescription of medication, both related to Covid-19, that met the definition to be included in TRIFR but not MSHA all-incidence rate.
-3Hand and finger cuts and fractures represented approximately 43 % of total injuries for employees and contractors.
+In 2021, there were no incidents that met the definition to be included in TRIFR but not MSHA all-incidence rate; therefore, in 2021, these values are the same.
+3Hand and finger cuts and fractures represented approximately 35 percent of total injuries for employees and contractors.

-The work-related hazards that pose a risk of high-consequence injury primarily include falling objects (secured and unsecured) and mobile equipment.
+The work-related hazards that pose a risk of high-consequence injury primarily include falling objects (secured and unsecured) and interaction with mechanical parts, machinery and mobile equipment.
 This conclusion is based on frequency of the occurrence of those events.
 These risks have been identified on Mosaic's Risk Register, a tool used to identify and score various EHS risks and document existing operational controls.
 Please see 403-2 for more information about the Risk Register.

-In 2020, the risks that caused or contributed to high-consequence injuries during the reporting period were incidents involving workers around machinery.
-As the details around these particular incidents are privileged and confidential, there are no investigation details to share in this report.
-However, controls deployed to reduce or eliminate such risks include: engineering controls such as equipment and devices, or administrative controls, such as procedures and training.
+In 2021, there were no high-consequence injuries and as such, there are no investigation details to share.
+Controls deployed to reduce or eliminate such risks include engineering controls such as equipment and devices, or administrative controls, such as procedures and training.